dell-cloud-marketplace/docker-rails-base/README.md

     sudo apt-get install mysql-server libmysqlclient-dev

-To install mysql adapter mysql2, do:
+To install MySQL adapter mysql2, do:

     gem install mysql2

-Adding mysql as the default database on creation of a Rails application this will create the database.yml and add the correct database gem for in your Gemfile.
+Adding MySQL as the default database on creation of a Rails application this will create the database.yml and add the correct database gem for in your Gemfile.

     rails new application -d mysql